ecbaldwin/frhs.soccer/content/fundraising/clinic.md

     uuid: 9044BF17-F569-43A3-91D5-13E8AC3E53CC
 ---

-Join the Fossil Ridge High School Girls Soccer Team for a fun training camp!
+Join the FRHS Girls Soccer Team for a fun training camp on Saturday, February 25, 2023!
+They will provide fundamental training and skills sessions in a safe, healthy, and fun learning environment for all ability levels, from Kindergarten to 5th grade boys and girls!

 <!--more-->

-On Saturday, February 25, 2023, the players will provide fundamental training and skills sessions in a safe, healthy, and fun learning environment for all ability levels, from Kindergarten to 5th grade boys and girls!

 Camp will be held indoors!
 Please wear tennis shoes- no cleats.
 Please bring a water bottle.
 No need to bring a soccer ball